Frequently Asked Questions

 Some financial planners will offer a complete thorough financial plan for a fixed fee.
 That plan examines your complete financial situation and makes recommendations on what you should do to improve your situation or protect against your financial vulnerabilities.
 Then you are responsible to take the needed action.
-We do not provide this service.

 Do you provide guidance on Social Security?

 We do provide Social Security assistance in multiple ways.
 Richard is a National Social Security Adviser Certificate Holder and delivers this service.
-Twice a year Richard teaches a class at the Santa Rosa Junior College through their Continuing Education Program.
+Twice a year (non-COVID) Richard teaches a class at the Santa Rosa Junior College through their Continuing Education Program.
 He also provides private consultation for a fee.
 (Individuals who have taken his Social Security class at SRJC receive a discount for this consultation.)
-Such consultation is included with the services Richard provides to clients with Advisory accounts as part of the overall retirement planning process.
+Such consultation is included with the services Richard provides to clients with Advisory accounts as an important part of the overall retirement planning process.